 Another benefit of robotic surgery is a shorter, less painful recovery process.

-At Stormont Vail Health, robotic surgery is used for urology, cardiothoracic, and gynecological surgeries.
+At Stormont Vail Health, robotic surgery is used for bariatric and general surgery.

 Our general surgeons have extensive experience in surgeries for both minor and complex conditions.
 Also, they are all trauma surgeons who work at our Level II Trauma Center.